rkforest/global-climate-classification-changes/README.md

 # Global Climate Classification Changes

- This project uses **ERA5 reanalysis climate data** to compare a *Recent Climate Period (2015–2024)* with the *WMO Climatological Standard Reference Period (1961-1990)*.
-It will compute and visualize climate classification changes using the Köppen-Trewartha classification system.
+This project analyzes global climate classification changes by comparing climate data from a recent period (2015–2024) with the WMO Climatological Reference Period (1961–1990).

+The analysis will be done by applying the Köppen-Trewartha climate classification system to downloaded ERA5 climate data, analyzing and visualizing the climate classification shifts that have already occurred.

 Author: Rick Forest